What is social anxiety in children?

-Social anxiety typically affects older children and adolescents.
-It can also be diagnosed in children as young as four.
-Its physical characteristics include nausea, stomach aches, blushing and trembling.
-Also, children with social anxiety typically:
+Social anxiety typically affects older children and teenagers, but it can also be diagnosed in children as young as four.

 - are shy or withdrawn

 - have difficulty meeting other children or joining in groups